MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 1. In the resource group, select the bot channel registration name (link).
 1. In the left pane, select **Settings**.
 1. In **Messaging endpoint**, enter the URL obtained above followed by `api/messages`.
-This is an example: `https://botteamsauth.azurewebsites.net/api/messages`.
+For example: `https://botteamsauth.azurewebsites.net/api/messages`.
 1. Select the **Save** button in the upper left.

 ## Test the bot using the Emulator

-If you have not done it already, install the [Microsoft Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme).
+If you haven't done it already, install the [Microsoft Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme).
 See also [debug with the Emulator](https://aka.ms/bot-framework-emulator-debug-with-emulator).

 In order for the bot sample login to work you must configure the Emulator.